 Mantle Cell Lymphoma

-The FDA has granted accelerated approval to acalabrutinib (Calquence) for the treatment of mantle cell lymphoma in adult patients who have received at least one previous therapy.
+The FDA granted accelerated approval to zanubrutinib for the treatment of adult patients with MCL who have received at least 1 prior therapy.

 Overcoming resistance and determining better treatment plans that address the underlying disease biology of mantle cell lymphoma.

 Researchers have opened an expansion cohort to include patients with mantle cell lymphoma in the phase I/II CIRLL study to determine if adding cirmtuzumab to ibrutinib can increase the rate of complete remissions.